A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: -optimal reduced-order modeling

-Observing the last equation, to get $\nabla_{\widetilde{A}_q}\mathcal{J}_2$, we need to prove that the second term is bounded, and the third term is about the low-order infinitesimal of $\Delta\widetilde{A}_q$.
-In the process of proving that the second term is bounded, we will use \eqref{set R},
+To derive $\nabla_{\widetilde{A}_q}\mathcal{J}_2$ from the last equation, it is necessary to show that the second term is bounded and that the third term is a low-order infinitesimal of $\Delta\widetilde{A}_q$.
+In demonstrating that the second term is bounded, we will rely on the property stated in \eqref{set R}.